(Click to embiggen)

 Columbus Vending Company, Columbus, OH, c.
 1908 through the 1930s, about 16" depending on specific model.
-Columbus made the Model A for more than 25 years, and like automobile manufacturers they made changes throughout the years.
+Columbus made the Model A for more than 25 years, and like car companies, they made changes throughout the years.
 All were cast iron and used basically the same mechanism, but the body styles changed as follows:

-Sometime between 1908 and 1915 Columbus also produced a version with a truncated dish---more of a prominent indentation than a fully formed dish---but I don't know whether this came before or after the full thin-lipped dish and the open gate.
-I know of only 2 examples of that base, so it appears to be a scarce variation.
+Sometime between 1908 and 1915 Columbus also produced a version with a truncated dish---more of a deep indentation than a fully formed dish---but I don't know whether this came before or after the full thin-lipped dish and the open gate.
+I know of only two examples of the truncated dish on a Model A, so it appears to be a rare variation.

 The earliest Columbus A was painted black with pinstriping.
 Later versions were available in "a cardinal red baked enamel" and a "forest green baked enamel," although the vast majority are red.
-I've seen one porcelainized Model A.
+I've seen one porcelainized Model A, although I think more than one exist.

 Early decals were paper and were shaped like an inverted wide-based "V." These are not rare, but they're scarce and are usually gobbled up quickly when offered for sale.
 Water-transfer decals were introduced in 1925 and were eventually available in a variety of shapes.
 I think the styles shaped like a shield were later, but I'm not sure.